We built a company from idea to exit. Our team was fully remote since day 1.

 Alignment of prioritization & execution via OKRs (Objectives and Key Results) helps to align a team member’s direction with the organization’s high-level goals.
 Read: Firstround Capital intro to OKRs.

 If objectives and guidelines (see further below) are clearly defined it helps the individual team member to be productive.

 Quality > Effort

 Quality/process of work should be evaluated, not clocked hours.

 Work with templates and standardized guides/rule books to save time and achieve consistency.

-One of my favorite tools to achieve standardization is the Product Value Proposition (PVP) document.
+One of my favorite tools to achieve standardization - in this case consistent brand execution - is the Brand Pyramid and its application for Product Value Propositions (PVP).
 The purpose is to serve as a single source of truth for messaging.
 A product value prop is made up of the following sections:

 - Benefit pillars: high-level benefits to customer

 - Feature bullets: actual product features on a detailed level (serve as reasons-to-believe for benefit pillars)